Edwards-R/redlist_docs/irecord_data_analysis/importing_training_set_notes.md

 ### Results
 - 2,961 records rejected
+- 9.6 % rejection based on nomenclatural confusion
 - Five technical failures
     - One caused by the Checker
     - One caused by poor data